 Erika N. Johnson, PT, MPT is the Lead Pelvic Health Physical Therapist at our Raleigh location located at UNC Rex Hospital.
 She received her Bachelor of Health Science in Computer Science at Mary Washington College (now University of Mary Washington), Fredericksburg, VA in 1996 and a Masters in Physical Therapy at Old Dominion University, Norfolk, VA in 1998.
 For 20 years I she has been dedicated to increasing public and professional awareness regarding rehab treatment options in women’s and men’s pelvic health.
 In addition to treating patients, her other professional interests include program development and collaboration with practitioners, including UNC Urogynecology Fellows.
 Having the access and opportunity for this collaboration has greatly improved patient’s access to services and to the level of care provided.

-Paola Gehrig, MD (Professor, Division Director), Linda Van Le, MD (Professor), John Soper, M.D (Professor), John Boggess (Professor), Leslie Clark (Assistant Professor) of the Division of Gynecologic Oncology.
-Drs.
-Gehrig, Van Le, Soper, Boggess and Clark have extensive experience in complex pelvic surgery as well as expertise in complex pelvic reconstruction, gastrointestinal, and genital-urinary procedures.
+Paola Gehrig, MD (Professor, Division Director), Linda Van Le, MD (Professor), John Soper, M.D (Professor), John Boggess (Professor), Vickie Bae-Jump (Professor), Wendy Brewster ( Professor), Leslie Clark (Assistant Professor), Lauren Dockery (Assistant Professor) oof the Division of Gynecologic Oncology.
+Our gynecologic oncologists have extensive experience in complex pelvic surgery as well as expertise in complex pelvic reconstruction, gastrointestinal, and genital-urinary procedures.
 Areas of expertise include large and small bowel procedures, ureteral anastomosis and reimplantation, and urinary diversion procedures.
-They are also nationally recognized researchers, educators, and mentors in the subspecialty of Gynecologic Oncology and have served as exceptionally strong supporters of the Female Pelvic Medicine/Reconstructive Surgery fellowship program both at the local and national levels.
+They are also nationally recognized researchers, educators, and mentors in the subspecialty of Gynecologic Oncology and have served as exceptionally strong supporters of the Female Pelvic Medicine and Reconstructive Surgery fellowship program both at the local and national levels.

 Wendy R. Brewster, MD, PhD is the Director of the Center for Women’s Health Research.
 The mission of the CWHR is to improve the health of women through multidisciplinary research, education and advocacy through the development of researchers and community partnership.
 Dr. Brewster is also an Associate Professor in the Division of Gynecologic Oncology, Department of Obstetrics and Gynecology, School of Medicine, and an Associate Professor in the Department of Epidemiology, School of Public Health.
 Dr. Brewster is a population scientist with a research interest in early detection and prevention of gynecologic malignancies.
 Dr. Brewster’s academic interests are also in the areas of gynecologic oncology and cancer epidemiology.
 Dr. Brewster is a clinically active member of the Gynecologic Oncology Division in the Department of Obstetrics.
 Dr. Brewster received her medical degree from the Geffen School of Medicine at UCLA and completed residency in Obstetrics and Gynecology at Harbor-UCLA Medical Center.
 She then completed her GYN Oncology Fellowship and PhD with an emphasis in cancer epidemiology at the University of California, Irvine.